bogdanpetru/time-back/README.md

 The app uses vanilla **webpack**.
 I've tired to use parcel and create-react-app.

-Both alternatives (I create-react-app uses webpack) were hard to work with with typescript, yarn packages, web and react-native.
+Both alternatives were hard to work with typescript, yarn packages, web and react-native.

-## URLs

-Project url uses the projects name.
-To have this:

-- name must be unique
-- spaces are replaced with `-`
-- to be able to replace spaces with `-`, `project-name` and `project name` are the same